google/WebFundamentals/src/content/en/updates/2018/07/css-scroll-snap.md

 Scroll snapping is the act of adjusting the scroll offset of a scroll container to be at a preferred **snap position** once the scroll operation is finished.

-A scroll container may be opted into scroll snapping by using `scroll-snap-type` property.
-This tells the browser that it should consider snapping this scroll container to the snap positions produced by its descendents.  `scroll-snap-type` determines the axis on which scrolling occurs: `x`, `y`, or `both`, and the snapping strictness: `mandatory`, `proximity`.
+A scroll container may be opted into scroll snapping by using the `scroll-snap-type` property.
+This tells the browser that it should consider snapping this scroll container to the snap positions produced by its descendants.  `scroll-snap-type` determines the axis on which scrolling occurs: `x`, `y`, or `both`, and the snapping strictness: `mandatory`, `proximity`.
 More on these later.